Inveniem/nextcloud-azure-aks/README.md

   the README.md files under each of the folders in the `components/` folder.
 Not all components are optional.
 You can also choose between either "Let's encrypt" or "Buypass" for SSL certificate issuance.
+- The `patches` section:
-- The `patches` section, so that it references the appropriate certificate issuer and includes an email address on your domain to notify about SSL certificate expiry.
+  - So that it references the appropriate certificate issuer and includes an email address on your domain to notify about SSL certificate expiry.
+  - (After deployment) You can configure the starting number of replicas to use for a higher-availability deployment of Nextcloud.
+This must be `1` during install/upgrade, and you could start with `1` and then setup auto-scaling or use the `./rigger scale` command instead.
 - The `namespace` value, so that it references your desired, target namespace.
   Customize `manifests/namespace-nextcloud.yaml` so it matches the name you put here.